Horizon Line: Production

 Principal photography occurred in Mauritius, Dublin and at Pinewood Studios.

 Jon Ekstrand and Carl-Johan Sevedag has composed the film score.
 Sony Classical has released the soundtrack featuring the composers score and an original song by Silverberg and Daniella Mason.
+The movie had a budget of 200 million SEK (US$22 million), one of the highest ever budgets for a Swedish film at the time.

 Release

 The film was released in theaters in Sweden on 6 November 2020 and in the United States on video on demand on 12 January 2021, followed by a release on Epix later in the year.
 The film was released in Taiwan on 31 December 2020, in South Korea on 10 February 2021, and in Japan under the title The story of how I flew a Cessna with my ex-boyfriend and the pilot died on 6 August 2021.
 Also released in Indonesia on Wednesday, 7 December 2022.

-Horizon Line has grossed $916,042 at the global box office.
+It grossed US$916,042 at the global box office internationally.

 Reception

 On Rotten Tomatoes, the film has an approval rating of 40% based on reviews from 5 critics.

 Jeffrey M. Anderson of Common Sense Media rated the film 2 stars out of 5 and wrote: "It has a decent premise and is compact and nicely paced, but this trapped-in-a-plane thriller eventually nose-dives due to uninteresting characters, lack of suspense, and too much preposterousness."
 John Serba of Decider wrote: "Horizon Line maintains tension for the final hour, and that’s about it.
 Don’t expect more.
 A modest goal, mostly met."